BigThinkerYes/Portfolio-Template/README.md

 - The project gave me a great understanding how endpoints could be tested using Nodejs, Sequelize, and Postman.

 # Hustlers --- CRUD applications using reactjs and postgresql
+- (Action) I was tasked with creating base files and database configuration as well as help with the Login
+- (Result) here is the link to a deployed version of the supabase site https://calm-fairy-b68c30.netlify.app/
 - JF 4.3
 - Is able to build, manage and deploy code into the relevant environment
 - one way this was demonstrated this poject was by using netlify and supabase